LAWYER HELPLINE: ☎ 1800 455 886

 We believe that a client should not have to make this choice.
 Our solicitors offer a highly specialised service - in-depth knowledge of wills and probate law with the litigation experience necessary to handle contentious cases.
 Our solicitors recognise that, unfortunately, all too many wills and probate cases turn contentious.
 In order to provide the best legal representation, a wills and probate solicitor must have solid experience handling cases both inside and outside of the courtroom.

 Solicitors Legal Advice

 Contact us today.
-We can provide you with free legal advice about your case and all matters related to wills and probate.
-The consultation is completely free and confidential, and speaking with one of our solicitors does not obligate you to use our services.
+We can provide you with free initial legal advice about your case and all matters related to wills and probate.
+The consultation is completely without charge and confidential, and speaking with one of our solicitors does not obligate you to use our services.

 If you are concerned that a third parties application for probate may be inappropriate or that assets are being misappropriated or that an executor is inadequate or dishonest we may be able to assist you.
 Our specialist probate solicitors deal with challenging disputed and contested wills and will take legal action to protect your financial position if necessary.
 Our probate solicitors offer free advice on legal action to resolve a will dispute with no further obligation.
 Just complete and send the contact form or email our offices or use the helpline to speak to an expert lawyer.HELPLINE: ☎ 1800 455 886